expo/expo/docs/pages/feature-preview/index.md

 ### Features in preview

-- **expo-dev-client**: When you need to customize your project beyond the standard runtime provided in Expo Go, you can create a development build of your app, install it on your phone, and continue developing.
-[Learn more](/development/introduction.md).
 - **EAS Update**: EAS Update makes fixing small bugs and pushing quick fixes a snap in between app store submissions.
 It accomplishes this by allowing an end-user's app to swap out the non-native parts of their app (for example, JS, styling, and image changes) with a new update that contains bug fixes and other updates.
 [Learn more](/eas-update/introduction.md).